spencer-shadley/completed-class/04-web-apis/1-saturday-intro-web-apis/activities/02-Ins_Traverse-DOM/README.md

 # Demo DOM Traversal

-* Explain that every document will have the same root elements: Property (node)
+* Every document will have the same root elements: Property (node)

 * The document (#document)